adhamgoudaa/votingsystem/README.md

 ```
 - Use one of the pre-funded private keys from the Hardhat node (see below for how to get them).

+*Note: The `.env.local` file will be automatically created and updated by the deployment script with the contract address.*

 ---

 ## 4. Start the Hardhat Local Node